mieubrisse/personal-writing/the-sleep-guide/post.md

 ### I wake up in the middle of the night and can't go back to sleep
 People assume this is bad and get stressed out about it, making it harder to sleep again.
 But it's not necessarily bad!

-There's decent evidence that before artificial lights, [humans slept in two phases with a brief awake period between them](TODO).
+There's decent evidence that before the invention of artificial lights, [humans slept in two phases with a brief awake period between them](TODO).
 Supposedly this middle-of-the-night awake time felt very calm and peaceful.
 Rarely, when I'm very well-rested, I've experienced something sort of like this.

 So don't worry; just do something calming to get back to sleep.
 And **definitely** don't turn on any lights!